New CDC data shows more children getting diagnosed with autism sooner

 While the number of kids diagnosed is higher.
 It’s not necessarily that more children are being born with autism.
 Some believe it’s in part to an increase in resources and awareness.

-“Doctors and families have just become a little bit more knowledgeable on what milestones are and to start looking at that a little sooner,” said Kevin Fish, Executive Director for Ability Point.
+“Doctors and families have just become a little bit more knowledgeable on what milestones are and to start looking at that a little sooner,” said Kevin Fish, Ability Point executive director.

 Fish has been with the non-profit for more than 25 years.
 He has seen an increase in those with autism.